-Treat bat hibernacula environments to reduce pathogen reservoir
+Treat bat hibernacula environments to reduce the white-nose syndrome pathogen reservoir

 Overall effectiveness category No evidence found (no assessment)